thestackcollective/curriculum-site/module0/prework/terminal.md

 If you haven't already, create a `terminal_lesson.md` file in your Mod 0 directory.
 Answer these questions in that file.

 1. How do you quickly open up your Terminal on your computer?
-1. From your home directory, you have a `Turing` directory, then a `Mod 0` directory.
+1. From your home directory, you have a `TheStackCollective` directory, then a `Mod 0` directory.
 How would you create another directory inside the `Mod 0` directory called `Projects`?
 (Note: there may be multiple correct answers.)
 1. Working off the above question, how would you add a new file to the `Projects` directory called `first_project.md`?
-1. If you were in the `Projects` directory, what would you type to get back to the `Turing` directory?
+1. If you were in the `Projects` directory, what would you type to get back to the `TheStackCollective` directory?
-1. From your `Turing` directory, how would you view all the directories and files within that `Turing` directoy?
+1. From your `TheStackCollective` directory, how would you view all the directories and files within that `TheStackCollective` directoy?

 <br><br><br><br><br>